 The IMPROVE team developed and implemented a collaborative and sustainable approach to medication management for at-risk Veterans aged 65 or older taking multiple medications.
 The IMPROVE program can be adapted to other VA clinics throughout the VA health care system.
 To establish the IMPROVE program, the team engaged stakeholders, including Veterans, caregivers, and providers to identify needs and barriers to medication management.

-During this process, the program team conducted individual qualitative, semistructured interviews with clinical pharmacists and PCPs.
-These interviews focused on challenges related to medication management for older Veterans, individual needs and barriers, the role of the clinical pharmacist in providing recommendations to providers, and attitudes and preferences for communication.
-From these interviews, the program team identified challenges related to time constraints during clinic visits, the importance of joint decision making, and the need to address Veteran health literacy.
+During this process, the program team conducted individual qualitative, semi-structured interviews with clinical pharmacists and PCPs.
+These interviews focused on potential challenges related to medication management for older Veterans, individual needs and barriers, the role of the clinical pharmacist in providing recommendations to providers, and attitudes and preferences for communication.
+Through the interview process, the program team identified challenges related to time constraints during clinic visits, the importance of joint decision making, and addressing Veteran health literacy.